Tarek-Derradji/tarekderradji.github.io/_pages/cv.md

 Work experience
 ======
-* Ph.D. candidate with teaching activities - 2023/Present
+* Ph.D. candidate with teaching activities - 2023 until now
-* Tutor in Sciences and Humanities - 2017/2023
+* Tutor in Sciences and Humanities - 2017 to 2023

 Computer Skills
 ======